Marcus Gallo, MS

 Natalia Mercer, PhD

 Program Director.
 Natalia Mercer, PhD, a biochemist by training, was GVN’s first Science & Technology Policy Fellow.
 She obtained her PhD in 2006 from the Universidad Nacional de La Plata, Argentina.
 As a postdoctoral Fellow at the National Cancer Institute (National Institutes of Health) in Frederick, Maryland and at the University of Maryland School of Medicine, Baltimore, Maryland, Natalia has worked as a basic science researcher in diverse fields involving immunology, cancer, and host-pathogen interactions through the lens of glycobiology.
 Natalia also completed an assignment at the NCI Center for Cancer Training in 2013, where she learned methods for grant portfolio analysis.
-At GVN, Natalia is responsible for conference and training programs, establishing the GVN network of trainees, and Congressional liaison efforts.
+At GVN, Natalia is responsible for conference and training programs, establishing the GVN network of trainees.

 Tel: 410 706-1966